Institut supérieur du commerce de Paris: History

-On May 21, 1980, a decree of the Ministry of Education announced that the ISC Paris's degree was guaranteed by the State.
+On 21 May 1980 a decree of the Ministry of Education announced that the ISC Paris's degree was guaranteed by the State.
 In 1981 a Department for Continuing Professional Education was established, offering training solutions to businesses.
 This was followed by the creation of ISC Master Program for graduate students.
 The Institut Superieur du Commerce was rebranded as the ISC Group.
 In 1983, the entry examination in the first year was opened to applicants with a 2 years degree, in order to increase the pool of applicants.
 In October 1983, ISC Paris inaugurated new premises close to the Boulevard du Fort de Vaux.
 The school grounds expanded, eventually covering over 3000 m2.

 The number of applicants to the ISC Paris increased as a result of the actions of the School Promotion Committee organizing conferences in preparatory classes across France.
 In 1992, ISC Paris created a series of examinations with a partner business school with identical written tests, but different oral exams for each school.
 This system lasted until 1999, when the ISC Paris decided to join the Banque Commune d'épreuves (Examination test base for most Business Schools).
 Meanwhile, in 1996, ministry-led reforms increased the duration of preparatory classes from one to two years.
 The number of candidates reached 1 178 in 1982, 2 281 in 1984 and 3 875 in 1992.
 In 2010, the number of applicants reached more than 2,900 applicants from HEC preparatory classes and about 2,700 via the parallel admission process in 2011.

 In March 2007, the ISC Paris was authorized to award master's degree as part of the LMD Europe-wide Bologna process to its students by the Helfer Committee and joined the Conference of Grandes Ecoles.

-As of September 2, 2019, Jean-Paul Aimetti is President of the Board of Directors and Jean-Christophe Hauguel is the Chief Executive Officer.
+As of 2 September 2019, Jean-Paul Aimetti was President of the Board of Directors and Jean-Christophe Hauguel was the Chief Executive Officer.

-On October 19, 2019, The Business School joins the Principles for Responsible Management Education, an initiative by the United Nations Global Compact.
+On 19 October 2019, the Business School joined the Principles for Responsible Management Education, an initiative by the United Nations Global Compact.